Discover Domain Tool

 • WLSDEPLOY_PROPERTIES System properties that will be passed to WLST.

-Opening an issue against Discover Domain
+Opening an issue against the Discover Domain Tool

 Parameter table for discoverDomain